Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 There's only two relevant buttons for the dupe: [key=Z] and [key=Shift].

-You want to hold the [key=Z] key, but the [key=Shift] key is the key you want to tap.
+You want to hold the [key=Z] key, and tap with the [key=Shift] key.
 The general rule is that the faster you can tap [key=Shift] it is, but to do the gohei dupe [hl2]you do not have to tap as quickly as possible ![/hl2] The dupe is possible with minimal inputs, which I will show later.

 I average about 11 clicks per second on my [key=Shift] key, though [hl2]it is possible with just 5 clicks per second[/hl2].
 If you want to check out what your clicks per second is, you can check it out on [a=https://cps-check.com/keyboard-cps]this website[/a].